 Medicare Savings Programs In Vermont

-Importantly, if you are receiving Medicare coverage in Vermont, you may be able to receive assistance in paying for premiums and other costs through one of the following four Medicare Savings Programs.
+If you are receiving Medicare coverage in Vermont, you may be able to receive assistance in paying for premiums and other costs through one of the following four Medicare Savings Programs.

 *The following data is from 2016 and is based on federal amounts.
 These amounts may increase in 2017.
 If your income and resources are slightly higher, you should still apply, you may qualify for benefits even if your income is higher than the limits listed.